Tyrcnex/tai-mod/README.md

 Not done with this yet sooo...

 # Credits
-...ill do this soon im too lazy to do this yet but ill update soon
+...ill do this soon im too lazy to do this yet but ill update soon lol